Investment DAOs: How To Decentralize Venture Capital

 With their capacity for raising capital around a central objective, and a ready made structure in place for governing how that capital is used, DAOs are quickly developing a reputation for being a very effective alternative to Venture Capital firms.
 Not surprisingly, a raft of different investment DAOs have sprung up with the goal of funding X, Y or Z concept.

-Investment DAOs are a vehicle for democratized investment, allowing capital to be raised around a nascent idea without relying on the approval of a large VC.
-And more than this, they allow a far greater variety of ideas to be brought to life, by decentralizing the source of funding.
+Investment DAOs are a vehicle for democratized investment.
+Allowing capital to be raised around a nascent idea without relying on the approval of a large VC.
+More than this, they allow a far greater variety of ideas to be brought to life, by decentralizing the source of funding.

-The Krause House DAO is a “community of hoop fanatics just crazy enough to buy an NBA team”.
+For example, the Krause House DAO is a “community of hoop fanatics just crazy enough to buy an NBA team”.
 It’s a member-governed DOA made up of basketball fans committed to raising enough money to buy an NBA team.
-It’s taking fan participation to the next level, but it also shows how DAOs are breaking the barriers of investment and allowing individuals to be involved in something they’re passionate about, rather than restricting things like NBA team ownership to the billionaires and corporations.
+It’s taking fan participation to the next level.
+It also shows how DAOs are breaking the barriers of investment and allowing individuals to be involved in something they’re passionate about, rather than restricting things like NBA team ownership to the billionaires and corporations.

 Meanwhile, ConstitutionDAO ran in 2021 and stood as an experiment to raise funds to bid on an original copy of the United States Constitution that was being auctioned at Sotheby’s.
 The DAO raised enough to place a verified bid on the auction (around $47 million).